How Long Will These Parts of Your House Last?

 A dishwasher tends to last around 9 years.
-To prevent your dishwasher from aging too fast, you must regularly clean your dishwasher and its filter thoroughly and avoid overloading it.
+To prevent your dishwasher from aging too fast, regularly clean your dishwasher and its filter and avoid overloading.
 If you start seeing rust, the dishes are not hot after a wash, or if water starts leaking, this means that your dishwasher needs to be replaced.

 You can expect a washing machine to last around 10 years.
 If you want to properly maintain your washer, avoid overloading it, check your pockets, use quality detergent, and wash full loads.
 Signs that your washer needs to be replaced are water leaks, excessive noise, and increased hydro bills.

 The average lifespan of a dryer is 13 years.
-Your will know that your dryer needs to be replaced when it starts making unusual noises, the drum won’t turn, heating is ineffective, or when it won’t even start at all.
-It is important to note that the lint in your dryer is a known fire hazard and must be emptied out every time you use it.
+Your dryer needs to be replaced when it starts making unusual noises, the drum won’t turn, or heating is ineffective.
+Empty out the lint in your dryer after each use.
+Dryer lint is a fire hazard.

 Since most items in your home are fleeting, the key to making sure that all fixtures are up to date and working effectively are regular inspections.
 We mentioned previously that the right time to replace or update a fixture is when it is nearing the end of its lifespan.
-However, you may also consider upgrading when a newer model is released in order to take advantage of more energy efficient mechanisms.
+However, you may also consider upgrading when a newer model is released as they are typically more energy efficient.
 This will lower your heating, electric, and hydro bills.